-Inspect the piping system prior to valve installation whenever possible, to insure that it has been properly flushed and cleared of construction and fabrication debris.
+Inspect the piping system prior to valve installation whenever possible, to ensure that it has been properly flushed and cleared of construction and fabrication debris.
 The seating surfaces in soft seated valves are particularly susceptible to weld slag and sand blasting grit.
-Pipe scale, metal chips and other foreign materials should be avoided.
+Pipe scale, metal chips and other foreign materials should be removed.

-Just prior to installation, remove each valve from its packing, install handle and other parts if shipped loose (see figure 1) and remove any end covers.
+Just prior to installation, remove each valve from its packing and remove any end covers.
 Examine the flow bore for debris.
 All Apollo ball valves are shipped in the open position to prevent damage to the ball surface.
 Any grit or foreign matter must be removed.
+Scratched or dented balls must be replaced.
 Do not install a damaged valve.